Overlooked Benefits of Outsourcing Nonprofit Accounting

 With limited resources, a nonprofit can outsource some or all its financial functions, which can help a nonprofit efficiently staff and conduct its financial operations.
 It also respects the board and executives limited time or expertise to manage the finance functions, and allow more allocation of resources toward mission and program outcomes.

-It is often difficult have the correct accounting department staffing as you need to consider quite a bit to determine the appropriate staffing levels.
+It is often difficult to staff the accounting department properly as you need to consider quite a bit to determine the appropriate staffing levels.
 These considerations include number of employees, budget, grants management, revenue complexity, business model, and lifecycle stage.

 Here are eight overlooked, and sometimes unknown, benefits of outsourcing nonprofit accounting.